meilisearch/documentation/reference/errors/error_codes.md

 ## `index_primary_key_no_candidate_found`

-[Primary key inference](/learn/core_concepts/primary_key.md#meilisearch-guesses-your-primary-key) failed as the index does not contain any fields ending with `id`.
-[Manually designate the primary key](/learn/core_concepts/primary_key.md#setting-the-primary-key) or add `id` to one of your fields so it can be used as the primary key during inference.
-We recommend manually setting the primary key.
+[Primary key inference](/learn/core_concepts/primary_key.md#meilisearch-guesses-your-primary-key) failed as the received documents do not contain any fields ending with `id`.
+[Manually designate the primary key](/learn/core_concepts/primary_key.md#setting-the-primary-key), or add some field ending with `id` to your documents.

 ## `malformed_payload`